normanlorrain/magic-lantern/README.md

 - *value*: give the time in seconds after a slide before the next one.
 - *default*: 5

+#### shuffle
+- *scope*: global
+- *type*: bool
+- *value*: randomize the output
+  - for a single directory, all the photos are "shuffled"
+  - for a configuration with multiple albums, the selection of albums is randomized.
+(The selection of photos within an album is governed in the album scope)
+- *default*: false

 #### [[albums]]
 In TOML this specifies an array of key/value pairs.
 Each of these entries define each album being configured.